5 Techwear Brands That Should Be On Your Radar

 Nanamica is a Japanese based brand and provides a very dynamic approach to techwear.
 They combine certain elements of Japanese streetwear without leaving the focus on functionality.
 Their AW17 campaign – ‘One Ocean, One Land’ aims towards a more stylish approach to techwear but still using materials such as Polartech Alpha, Kodenshi Ceramics and Alphadry Fabrics.

-Isaora is also a Japanese based brand which provides a greater technical approach to their clothing and apparel.
+Isaora are a New York based brand which provides a greater technical approach to their clothing and apparel.
 Their basic tees all have an incorporated Merino Wool base system which helps in maintaining an ideal body temperature whether it be that you’re doing sports, or sitting on a couch.
 Similarly, their outwear contains different wool-blends and goose down feathers that help withstand the cold.
 Their apparel seems very effective when it comes to living in cold environments simply because of the extensive materials that they use for their production.

 Arc’teryx Veilance is a Canadian based brand that has a more formal and elegant approach to its style of techwear.
 Nonetheless, the formality is not limited by the functionality or vice versa.
 Instead, the formality brings an interesting blend for those who seek a hybrid between techwear and elegance.
 Arc’teryx Veilance incorporate many elements in their apparel – for example with the Versatile 3-in-1 Patrol Down Coat where we see: Coreloft Pro, a form of insulation developed by Arc’teryx being used.